virtual-puppet-project/openseeface-tracker/README.md

 This tracker requires some setup:

 1. Download the latest [OpenSeeFace release](https://github.com/emilianavt/OpenSeeFace/releases)
-2. Copy everything in the download's `Binary` directory to this repo's `OpenSeeFace` folder
+2. Copy everything in the download's `Binary` directory to this repo's `OpenSeeFaceFolder/OpenSeeFace` folder
-3. Copy everything in the download's `models` directory to this repo's `models` folder
+3. Copy everything in the download's `models` directory to this repo's `OpenSeeFaceFolder/models` folder